 So instead of banning the entire country via firewall or a "fatal error" message I created this message and asked users to follow @browserling and tweet messages about it:

-And they did!
-All these users started following Browserling and tweeting about it.
+All the users started following Browserling and tweeting about it.
 But they still couldn't use Browserling or Whatsapp, it was just a new message in place of "fatal error".
 I started getting thousands of new followers and tens of thousands of tweets about Browserling:

 It looked like this:

 Then I got curious.
 Would these users tweet anything that I asked them?
 So I decided to troll my competitors a little bit, and asked users to tweet a popular meme Taiwan number one to them.
-And it worked!
 Suddenly Twitter was full with my troll tweets:

 That was super hilarious.
 I was literally rolling on the floor laughing.
 TAIWAN NUMBER ONE!
 COMPETITORS NUMBER NINE!